minoobeyzavi/Transpara/inmation/README.md

 ### Correction of Data Overlap in Stefan's Custom Script

-Allocation of data from file to corresponding I/O elements is outlined below:
+Allocation of data from AIT files to the right I/O elements in inmation is outlined below:

 #### QC -> Analect HSS Hydrocarbon System